-Our Massachusetts drug rehab programs provide a specialized ecstasy addiction treatment program to anyone who depends on this specific substance and is ready to begin recovery.
+Our Massachusetts inpatient drug rehab provides a specialized ecstasy addiction treatment program to anyone who depends on this specific substance and is ready to begin recovery.
 Our professional medical team will design an individual detox protocol and treatment plan that will suit every patient’s needs.
 Then, digging down to the root of the addiction, a dedicated doctor, nurse, or licensed therapist will help patients safely go through withdrawals and enter their new lives, maintaining sobriety.

-What Is MDMA?
+What Is MDMA (Ecstasy)?

 3,4-methylenedioxymethamphetamine (MDMA), better known as “ecstasy,” “Molly,” or “E-bomb,” is a synthetic drug that acts as a stimulant and hallucinogen.
 It produces an energizing effect, but it has also been described as an entactogen—a drug that can increase self-awareness and empathy.

 - Strengthened feelings of connectedness with others

 - The user feels a state of euphoria

 The physical effects of ecstasy can interfere with the body to regulate temperature or metabolism.
 Chronic users may experience certain types of cognitive or memory tasks to be extremely difficult.
 Also, ecstasy affects the heart, and the majority of users share common side effects of ecstasy, which include fatigue, loss of appetite, depressed feelings, and difficulty concentrating.

 The drug’s primary effects are in the brain on neurons that use the chemical serotonin to communicate with other neurons.
 The serotonin system plays an important role in regulating mood, sleep, and pain tolerance.
 It is highly advised not to mix this drug with other substances nor to quit rapidly without proper treatment.